 Angela Jefferson, LCSW

-Angela supervises Partnership with Children’s staff and programs for the agency’s five charter school partners.
+Angela oversees all of Partnership with Children’s programs.
 She has dedicated more than fifteen years of her career as a social worker to working with community based organizations, schools, and health care agencies throughout New York City, primarily serving neighborhoods that disproportionately experience the challenges of community violence, teen pregnancy, child abuse and neglect, domestic violence, and health disparities.
 Angela has extensive experience as both a direct practice clinician and as a clinical supervisor.
 Prior to joining Partnership with Children she served as the Director of Family Support Services for the Family Health Centers at NYU Langone.
 Angela has a Master’s degree in Social Work from New York University as well as postmaster’s training from NYU and the Ackerman Institute for the Family.

 Lola Martin, LCSW